mbhulin/OrientTutorial/fill_database_with_test_data.md

 ```

 ### Add a Linked List
 Locations have a Shape property which consists of a list of positions.
-To store a location with its shape you have to store the positions first, then create an ArrayList of positions, and finally use this list as parameter in the ``addVertice()`` method:
+To store a location with its shape you have to store the positions first, then create an ArrayList of positions, and finally use this list as parameter in the ``addVertex()`` method:

 ```java
 Vertex p1 = db.addVertex("class:Position", "x", 400, "y", 200, "z", 0);